linuxserver/docker-mods/README.md

 # Translations - Docker mod for projectsend

 This mod adds installation options for adding translations to the [Docker image of LinuxServer.io](https://github.com/linuxserver/docker-projectsend) for [ProjectSend](http://www.projectsend.org/).
-The translations to be installed can be defined with ``TRANSLATIONS`` as a comma-separated list and will be automatically downloaded from the [official translations website](https://www.projectsend.org/translations/).
+The translations to be installed can be defined with ``TRANSLATIONS`` as a comma-separated list and can be either be automatically installed from the [official translations website](https://www.projectsend.org/translations/) or the local ``/translations`` volume.
 To help translating (and adding your preferred language to) ProjectSend, please follow [this link](https://www.transifex.com/subwaydesign/projectsend/).

 ## Using this Docker Mod

 To add this Docker Mod to your installation of the ProjectSend [Docker image of LinuxServer.io](https://github.com/linuxserver/docker-projectsend), please add this endpoint ``linuxserver/mods:projectsend-translations`` to the ``DOCKER_MODS`` environment variable.
 You can install multiple Docker Mods by separating them by ``|``.
 [Read this page](https://github.com/linuxserver/docker-mods#using-a-docker-mod) for more information.

-Now, you can define the languages/translations to be installed with their "Lang. code" value from the before mentioned [official translations website](https://www.projectsend.org/translations/) to the ``TRANSLATIONS`` environment variable.
+Now, you can define the languages/translations to be installed with their name to the ``TRANSLATIONS`` environment variable.
 You can choose to install multiple translations by separating them with commas.
+You can either install them by providing the folder name of a subfolder in the new ``/translations`` volume, or the "Lang. code" value from the before mentioned [official translations website](https://www.projectsend.org/translations/).
 The English translation ``en`` is automatically installed by the ProjectSend image and does not have to be addressed by this Docker Mod or the ``TRANSLATIONS`` environment variable.

 Full example with ``docker-compose``: